 “It’s been very, very busy from day one,” Kim says.
 South 40 Beef is being shipped from coast to coast weekly from the Mott facility, and it is delivered locally to Minot, Bismarck, Dickinson and Rapid City, S.D.
 “We get in the car and deliver the meat to our customers’ doors,” Kim says.
 One day, an employee was driving 25 orders to Minot.

-Their website, www.south40beef.com, allows consumers to select the cuts they want and the meat is packed and shipped overnight or by two-day air.
+Their website, www.south40beef.com(link is external), allows consumers to select the cuts they want and the meat is packed and shipped overnight or by two-day air.
 And South 40 Beef is sold from the storefront at a lower price point as a service to the community.
 Many local businesses also offer South 40 Beef, including Bottoms Up Bar and Grill, Oien’s Grocery Store and Pheasant Cafe in Mott, Star Grocery in New Leipzig, and Blue 42 Grille and The Wurst Shop in Dickinson, with additional locations pending.

 “We have a lot of quality control over what our product is, from beginning to end,” Kim says.
 The beef also carries the Pride of Dakota label.